What activities are in and around Tulum for your vacation?

 Visit Tulum ruins and other Mayan ruins

 The iconic Tulum ruins are near the top of the activity list for any visitor to Tulum.
-Not only are these ruins just outside of the downtown, they are small enough to see in a few hours.
+Not only are these ruins just outside of the downtown, but they are also small enough to see in a few hours.
 There are however other Mayan ruins nearby as well.
 Here are some to see close to Tulum.

 Tulum Maya ruins

 Located about 3.5 Km from the center of downtown Tulum, these are some of the most visited Mayan ruins in the Riviera Maya.
 The ruins themselves are nice but it is the view that makes this location so spectacular.
-If you are staying in Tulum you can take a taxi or bike to these ruins easily.
+If you are staying in Tulum, you can take a taxi or bike to these ruins easily.

 tulum activities